 Neoliberal subjectivity and its reshaping under crisis conditions

-The experience of neoliberalism has given rise to a distinctive understanding of the social and of time.
+The experience of neoliberalism has given rise to a distinctive understanding of ethics, of the social, and of time.
 Despite (or because of) the forms of opposition encouraged by neoliberalism, both the social imaginary and the political possibilities available to us have been rigidly constrained.
 But at long last, the horizons of consciousness may be expanding.

 The culture of neoliberalism